tiendat104/Orbit-symmetrize/RotatedMNIST/LPS_orbit/readme.md

 ## Trained models
 Trained model checkpoints can be found at [this link](https://drive.google.com/file/d/1kpups1xcSszySZnlkcLCk0D0bMgjQ3Jd/view?usp=sharing).
 Please unzip the orbit.zip file and put the "save" directory inside this repository.
-Then, you can directly <br> run the above inference commands on these checkpoints.
+Then, you can directly run the above inference commands on these checkpoints.